 |Faculty / Facilitators

-Chosen from a faculty of presenters accredited by PTI, APAC and approved by Leeds Metropolitan University.
+Chosen from a faculty of presenters accredited by PTI, APAC and approved by Leeds Beckett University.